QuipNetwork/ethereum-sdk/INVARIANTS.md

 **Each wallet's factory reference is immutable after initialization; the factory's ADDRESS is permanent even though its logic is upgradeable.**

-`FACTORY` is set in the constructor (immutable). `quipFactory` is stored in PQ-protected storage and guarded against writes.
+`FACTORY` is set in the constructor (immutable).
+The stored pointer (`walletFactory` on ShrincsWallet; `quipFactory` on the deprecated WOTS+ wallet, whose ABI is frozen) lives in PQ-protected storage and is guarded against writes.
 Only the factory can initialize the wallet.

 The referenced address is the factory's ERC-1967 PROXY — the permanent factory identity.
 The factory's logic is UUPS-upgradeable behind it (22), which is precisely what makes the wallet-side immutability safe to commit to: the one address wallets can never re-point survives every factory fix.

-**Contracts:** QuipWallet, ShrincsWallet, QuipFactory
+**Contracts:** QuipWallet, ShrincsWallet, WalletFactory

 **Violation consequence:** A mutable factory reference lets an attacker redirect fee transfers or bypass initialization checks.